batista12/User/README.md

-Welcome to User Registration Program.
+Welcome to the User Registration Program.